 As the land around the native areas developed, the water became polluted from runoff, streams were dammed, or the water was silted.
 When the water became too warm from silt or algae growth from fertilizer runoff, the Brook Trout did not thrive and, in some areas, was extirpated.

 Brook Trout is generally not considered threatened in remote areas where they are well established.
-Sport fisherman will typically catch them with a fly rod during the mornings or evenings when they are most active.
+Sport fishermen will typically catch them with a fly rod during the mornings or evenings when they are most active.

 Brook Trout can also be found in the northern Rocky Mountains, where they are considered invasive.
 They were introduced here outside of their native range and are a threat to the native cutthroat trout.
 In some areas of Yellowstone National Park, anglers may take an unlimited number of Brook Trout.
+In the Lamar River, it is required to kill any Brook Trout caught and not return them to the water.

 Brook Trout Predators and Prey